calebcrouse3/ledgered/README.md

 4. Find better way to do more error handling during file upload process
 5. Figure out how to prevent data duplication for descriptions when seeding data
 6. Make account a db value
-7. Add test data for seeding with categorizes already filled

-- revisit enums being a single letter versus a whole word and just yeah whats up with enums
+- revisit enums being a single letter versus a whole word and just yeah what's up with enums
-- Make functionality to choose source of seeding data, either test data of default (caleb's) data

 #### more commands
 open django shell